nanvel/blog/2020/07/ruby.md

 ## Compare to Python

-Objects in ruby does not expose attributes, only methods.
+Objects in ruby do not expose attributes, only methods.

 The fact that top-level methods are private means that they must be invoked like functions, without an explicit receiver.
 In this way, Ruby mimics a procedural programming paradigm within its strictly object-oriented framework.

-Blocks in Ruby is powerful and popular.
-Similar, less functional thing in Python is lambda.
+Blocks in Ruby is a powerful and popular.
+A similar, less functional thing in Python is lambda.

 Braces in method calls are optional.